 Women's Clothing Manufacturers in Vietnam: How to Source the Right Garment Factory

-Vietnam is one of the world's leading countries for manufacturing women's clothing.
-In 2024, the country exported $44 billion in textiles and garments (source: VITAS), making it the world's second-largest apparel exporter after China.
+Vietnam is one of the world's top destinations for manufacturing women's clothing.
+The country's textile and garment sector generated an estimated $46 billion in exports in 2025, making Vietnam the world's third-largest apparel exporter behind China and Bangladesh.
 Women's apparel, including casual wear, activewear, dresses, and knitwear, represents a major share of that output.

 We have worked with women's clothing factories across Vietnam since 2012.
 This guide covers the categories Vietnamese factories produce, the main production clusters, how to evaluate and engage suppliers, and what realistic MOQs, lead times, and costs look like for women's apparel orders.